Best Resene Interior Colours: Room-by-Room Guide

 Resene Alabaster

-- Reflects light well — important in kitchens that often lack windows
+• Reflects light well, which helps in kitchens that often lack windows

 Resene Half Spanish White